cedricwalter/blockchain-consensus/README.md

 ## Used in
-* LaserChain (LSC) Players can trade with one another on the public blockchain, give their friends tokens, or trade them on various exchanges.
+*[Laserchain (LSC)](https://www.laserchain.io) Players can trade with one another on the public blockchain, give their friends tokens, or trade them on various exchanges.
 LaserChain is built on the WAVES, and thus it has access to the WAVES Decentralized Exchange (DEX).

 [whitepaper](https://laserchain.io/LaserChain_WhitePaper.pdf)

 ## Pros